SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Internal and external audits are also useful for monitoring hazards and their associated risk controls.
 Audits have a way of bringing these "pesky details" to the front of managers' minds.
 Finally, routine workplace inspections can alert safety managers of potential problems before the hazard manifests itself.

 Hazard monitoring is an ongoing exercise that involves all employees.
-Management must be review the hazards regularly and also communicate these hazards to employees through:
+Management must review the hazards regularly and also communicate these hazards to employees through:

 • Safety newsletters;